BartHimitsu/Contact-Form/README.md

 - - Topics:
 - - - User can enable/disable topic to be typed or selected from predefined list.
 - - - Fully configurable list - support multilang - unfortunately currently only for two langs.
+- Errors - shows erros and can take user back to fix and sent form again:
+- - Erros about lengths for each field.
+- - Error about captcha.
+- - Error about incorrect mail.
+- - Error about incorrect file type.
+- - Error about too big file.